MidKnightXI/my_web/README.md

 [WARNING] :

-- The script is installing XFCE and LightDM as a display manager, you can modify it into arch_setup.sh.
+- The script is installing XFCE and LightDM as a display manager, you can modify it into arch_setup.sh

 - The default "mirrorlist" is replaced by french mirrors, you can modify the file "mirrorlist" as you want to.